Ringleader of sex-buyer group, ‘League of Extraordinary Gentlemen,’ gets more than 3 years in prison

 The website, which went online in May 2015,” was a huge success” visited by nearly 40,000 individuals in a month; combined, visitors to the site viewed more than 1 million pages a month before the site was taken down in January 2016, according to the summary.

 Well-educated and affluent, Peters was “a prolific sex buyer” who apparently spent more than $30,000 one year on commercial sex, the summary says.
-He also required prospective “League” members, who were fellow sex buyers, to meet him face-to-face before giving them access to a private website “for select users who were dedicated to advancing the Korean prostitution business in the area” and inviting them to exclusive “meet-and-greets” held at local bars and restaurants, according to the summary.
+He also required prospective “League” members, who were fellow sex buyers, to meet him face to face before giving them access to a private website “for select users who were dedicated to advancing the Korean prostitution business in the area” and inviting them to exclusive “meet-and-greets” held at local bars and restaurants, according to the summary.

 Peters’ attorney wrote in a sentencing memo that Peters believed he was committing a misdemeanor crime of patronizing a prostitute but “was unaware his actions could be construed as felonies.”